fnando/i18n-js/README.md

 You can run I18n tests using Node.js or your browser.

+To use Node.js, install the `jasmine-node` library:

+    $ npm install jasmine-node -g

-To use Node.js, execute the following command from the lib's root directory:
+Then execute the following command from the lib's root directory:

-    $ ./node_modules/.bin/jasmine-node spec/js
+    $ jasmine-node spec/js

 To run using your browser, just open the `spec/js/specs.html` file.

+You can run both Ruby and JavaScript specs with `rake spec`.

 ## License